-- C. If possible, keep the winch cable aligned with the center line of the winching vehicle.
-This will help the spooling of the winch cable and reduce the load on the fair lead - D. If freeing a stuck vehicle by attaching to a tree, use an item such as a tow strap to avoid damaging the tree during winch operation.
-Sharp cables and chains can damage and even kill trees. - E. Before operating the winch, be sure that the safety latch on the winch cable hook is fully seated when the load is attached. - F. Never operate your winch with a damaged hook or latch.
+- C. If possible, keep the winch cable aligned with the centerline of the winching vehicle.
+This will help the spooling of the winch cable and reduce the load on the fairlead. - D. If freeing a stuck vehicle by attaching to a tree, use an item such as a tow strap to avoid damaging the tree during winch operation.
+Sharp cables and chains can damage and even kill trees.
+Please remember to TreadLightly® (treadlightly.org). - E. Before operating the winch, be sure that the safety latch on the winch cable hook is fully seated when the load is attached. - F. Never operate your winch with a damaged hook or latch.
 Always replace damaged parts before using the winch.